StyXman/ayrton/doc/source/reference.rst

     For more details, see http://docs.python.org/3/library/os.html#os.uname .

-More function might be already exported as builtins, but are not yet documented.
+More functions might be already exported as builtins, but are not yet documented.
 Please check ``ayton/__init__.py``'s ``polute()`` function for more details.

-There are some Python function that would seem to also make sense to include here.
+There are some Python functions that would seem to also make sense to include here.
 Most of them are C-based functions that have the same name as a more powerful executable, like ``chmod``, ``mkdir``, etc. If you think we oversaw an useful function,  drop us a line.